IPv6

 The IPv6 Router Preference protocol supports an extension to RA messages for communicating default router preferences and more specific routes from routers to hosts.
 This provides assistance to hosts when selecting a router.
 RFC 4191 describes the IPv6 Router Preference Protocol.

-The ipv6 nd router-preference command specifies the value that the switch enters in the Default Router Preference (DRP) field of RAs that it sends from the configuration mode interface.
+The ipv6 nd router-preference command specifies the value that the switch enters in the Default Router Preference (DRP) field of RAs sent from the IPv6 interface.
 The default field entry value is medium.

 Example